itkhanz/selenium-frameworks/CucumberBDD-OC/README.md

 * The reusable REST-assured methods will be used to make API calls for Application and generate cookies.
 * Steps will be distributed among multiple step definition classes, and to share the webdriver, Page objects, domain objects, and cookies between test steps, we will create Test Context.
 The `pico-container` dependency injection library will help to share the test context between steps.
 * Common Information will be stored in separate `properties` files such as cucumber info will be stored in cucumber.properties, environment info will be stored in environment.properties.
 * `Test data` will be stored as JSON, and constants will be stored in separate `CONSTANT` file.
 * `Utilities` such as Faker API will be used to create test data, Jackson will help to parse JSON, cookie utility will convert REST-assured cookies to selenium cookies, and properties utility will be used to read the config properties file.
 * The framework will support the jUnit, TestNG, and Cucumber CLI runner.
 * As part of the `CI` process, framework will be integrated to `GitHub` and `Maven` build tool will trigger the tests through `Jenkins` with SCM polling, build frequency and GitHub webhooks.
 * The Cucumber reports and `Serenity` reports will be used for reporting, `screenshot` will be captured on failing scenario and integrated into report.

 ---

 ### Framework - Driver Initialization

+* DriverFactory class will initialize the Webdriver.
+Static keyword will bind the driver instance to the class, and helps to reuse the driver instance in scenario.
+The static methods `initilizeDriver()` and `getDriver` will not create the new instance of the class which will set the driver to null each time new instance of the DriverFactory is made.
+* @Before and @After hooks will be used to set up and teardown drivers before and after each scenario.

 ---

 ### Framework - Page Object Model

+* `BasePage` class will initialize the Selenium Wait and UI elements of the PageFactory.
+The driver and wait are set as protected so the child page classes can use these. `load(url)` method will be used to open the url provided as String.
+* The constructor of Page Objects will pass the driver to BasePage which will use this driver instance to initialize waits and UI Elements.
+* `StorePage` will contain the UI Elements and methods being performed on store page, like `addToCart()` method with Explicit waits for better reliability.
+* `CartPage` will contain the UI elements of product Name and Product Quantity as well as the link to the checkout button and getting the text notice.
+* `CheckoutPage` will contain all the UI elements related to billing details, and the method to fill form and placing an order.
+  The `setBillingDetails` method is suing the **Builder pattern** as each of enter details method will return the object of the same class i.e. `CheckoutPage`, so using this object we can call the next method in the class.
+We are using `return this` at the end of the methods which will return the instance of the same class.
+* The step definitions file is now fairly clean and readable.

 ---